University of New Haven Admission Requirements

 Can I get into University of New Haven (UNH) with a 1250 SAT?

 With a 1250 SAT Score, your chances of admission at University of New Haven (UNH) are good but the admission staff at UNH tests your all-around personality and your academics.
-Your GPA, Class performance, SAT/ACT/Test scores, and IP or IB Courses can help your application stand out.
+Your GPA, Class performance, SAT/ACT/Test scores, and AP or IB Courses can help your application stand out.
 Co-curricular and extra-curricular activities and interpersonal communication skills are very important.
 Additionally, if you cannot perform well in one area, you have a chance to showcase your strengths and abilities in other areas, improving other areas will help you secure admission.
 You need to show better performance in all areas.
 An equally high GPA, taking IB or AP Courses and your role in leadership activities will increase your chances of admission.
 However, if you equally compete well in all other areas, your chances of admission are high.

 UNH Profile